ISE Cryptography — Lecture 06

 • Even “decryption failed” vs “padding error” is a useful oracle

-The Bleichenbacher Attack
+The Bleichenbacher Padding Oracle (1998)

 • This is exactly what a CCA2 decryption oracle provides